angievo/Capital-One-Coding-Challenge/README.md

 # Article Analyzer
-A Chrome extension that will summarize the key points of an article, and return the number of sentences that you want for the summary.
+This Chrome extension uses the API, Text Summarizer, to sum up the key points of an article, and return the number of sentences that the user want for the summary.

 ### Setup